Most Underrated Foodie Destinations in the World (1/2 Country Rankings)

 Being a coastal nation, key ingredients of Portugese cuisine come from the sea.
-With Europe’s highest fish consumption per capital, the Portugese know how to cook a fish – grilled, marinated, pickled or braised – and they are said to have 365 ways of cooking bacalhau (cod).
+With Europe’s highest fish consumption per capita, the Portugese know how to cook a fish – grilled, marinated, pickled or braised – and they are said to have 365 ways of cooking bacalhau (cod).
 Shellfish features highly too, with caldeirada being most popular – a stew of fish and shellfish with potatoes, tomatoes, bell peppers, parsley, garlic, and onion.

 But the national dish is meat based – the cozido.
 This has variations throughout the country but generally it is a great medley of greens, rice, numerous veggies, and chicken, pork ribs, bacon, pork ear, trotters, parts of beef, and if that wasn’t enough, smoked sausage – chourico, farinheira, morcela, and blood sausage, all spiced with red pepper paste, white pepper, and cinnamon.

 If you know nothing else about Portugese food, you will now the nata – the delicious egg custard pastry, which is just one of the tasty sweets to be found here.
 And the cheeses, oh! and the bread, an important part of any meal and produced in many varieties, and then the wine…

 Portugal has everything and let’s hope its newly won foodie status picks up again.